ethanlin538/Ethan_BSE_Portfolioo/index.md

 # Ball Tracking Robot
-For my BSE project, I built an autonomous robot that tracks a red ball, avoids obstacles, and can be controlled with hand gestures.
+For my BSE project, I built an autonomous robot that tracks a red ball and that can avoid obstacles while being controlled by gestures.
+My robot utilises a Rasberry pi to communicate to various components such as my camera, breadboard, H-Bridge, ultrasonic sensors, and motors, the camera can be controlled with servos that move left to right, or up and down.
+The camera centers the ball in each image it takes, centering the ball.